vanling/docs/configuration/users-roles-permissions/roles.md

 	<source src="https://cdn.directus.io/" type="video/mp4" />
 </video>

+In addition to defining permissions, roles come with a number of other configuration options.
+To configure a role's details, follow these steps.

 1. Navigate to **Settings > Roles & Permissions**.
 2. Click the desired role and a new page will open.
+3. Configure the following options as desired.

-- **Permissions** — Configure [access permissions](#configure-permissions) for the role.
+   - **Permissions** — Configures [access permissions](#configure-permissions) for the role.
    - **Role Name** — Sets the name of the role.
    - **Role Icon** — Sets icon used throughout the App when referencing this role.
    - **Description** — Adds a note to help explain the role's purpose.
    - **App Access** — Auto-configures minimum permissions required to log in to the App.
    - **Admin Access** — Auto-configures full permissions to project data and Settings.
+Must be toggled off to restore ability to restrict permissions.
-- **IP Access** — Sets an IP address whitelist.
+   - **IP Access** — Adds IP addresses to whitelist.
+Type in and hit `Enter` (PC) or `Return` (Mac) to confirm.
 Leave empty to allow all IP addresses.
-- **Require MFA** — Forces all users within this role to use two-factor authentication.
+   - **Require MFA** — Forces all users within this role to use multi-factor authentication.
    - **Users in Role** — Lists all users within this role.

-:::tip

-Sinc the Public role, it has no details available for configuration, except permissions.
+4. Click <span mi btn>check</span> in the page header to confirm.

+:::tip App Access vs Admin Access

+Roles with _App Access_ enabled are created with the minimum permissions required to login to the app and access their own profile information.
+Roles that have neither _Admin_ nor _App Access_ enabled are created with Public access permissions.
+You can always reconfigure these permissions later.

 :::